IBM/aspera-cli/docs/README.md

 ### Web service

 Some plugins start a local web server.
-This server can server HTTP or HTTPS (with certificate):
+This server can serve HTTP or HTTPS (with certificate):

 The following parameters are supported: